plpxsk/rag-demo/README.md

 (.venv) rag-chain# python rag.py --q "Who wrote the paper ReAct?"
 Yao, Y., Chen, M., & Dai, Z. (2023).
 ReAct: Synergizing Reasoning and Acting for Language Agents. arXiv:2304.12244.

+(.venv) rag-demo# python rag.py --q "What does this demo use?" --path .
+Loading data...
+Loaded 5 docs.

+The demo uses a blog as context data, the Mistral model, and an embedding vector store from langchain-core.
 ```

 Timed: